Shelby219/T2A1_workbook/README.md

         return count
         end

-        p count_val (2)

 ### Binary Search

-Binary search algorithm can be described as an effective algorithm for finding a particular item in a sorted array of items.
+Binary search algorithm can be described as an effective Divide and Conquer algorithm for finding a particular item in a sorted array of items.
 It is executed by associating the target value with the center element in the aforementioned array.
 If they are equal, the target value is found.
 However, if they are not equal, and the target value is lesser than the center element, the larger half of the array is discarded.
 The same applies for if the target value is greater than the center element, the lesser half of the array is discarded.
 The search then continues to operate on the remaining half, and again repeating this process until the target value is eventually found.

 A real-world comparison of a search like this could be using a dictionary to look up a word.
 Since it is a large book, usually you start with opening the book close to the center.
 Then if the word you are after is a lower letter or greater letter in the alphabet than the page you turned to, then you would search again in the lower or greater half of the dictionary.
 Repeating this process until you find the word you are searching.
 This method is much more efficient, then starting from A and checking every page of the dictionary until you reached the word you are searching.
 The steps taken doing the first process would be significantly less than the second way of searching the word.